docinfosci/canvasxpress-python/README.md

 )
 ```

-The general template of a CanvasXpress Javascript hook function is:
+The general JavaScript template of a CanvasXpress Javascript hook function is:

 ```javascript
 function (o, e, t) {